oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 ---
 layout: blog_post
-title: "Secure Server-to-Server Communication with Spring Boot and OAuth 2.0"
+title: "How to Use Client Credentials Flow with Spring Security"
 author: andrew-hughes
 by: contractor
 communities: [java]
-description: ""
+description: "Learn how to use OAuth 2.0's client credentials grant to communicate between apps secured by Spring Security."
-tags: []
+tags: [java, spring-security, spring-boot, oauth2, client-credentials-flow]
 tweets:
-- ""
+- "Want to developer secure server-to-server communication with @SpringSecurity?
+Use @oauth2's client credentials flow!"
-- ""
+- "Learn how to use Spring's RestTemplate and WebClient with the OAuth 2.0 client credential flow."
-- ""
+- "How to use OAuth 2.0 for server-to-server applications. 👇"
-image:
+image: blog/client-credentials-spring-security/client-credentials-flow.png
 type: conversion
 ---

-The **client credentials grant** is used when two servers need to communicate with each other outside of the context of a user.
-This is a very common scenario that is often overlooked by tutorials and documentation online.
-This grant type is in contrast to the more common **authorization code grant** type, which is used when an application needs to authenticate a user and retrieve an authorization token, typically a JWT, that represents the user's identity within the application and defines the resources the user can access, and the actions the user can perform.
+The **client credentials grant** is used when two servers need to communicate with each other outside the context of a user.
+This is a very common scenario—and yet, it's often overlooked by tutorials and documentation online.
+In contrast, the **authorization code grant** type is more common, for when an application needs to authenticate a user and retrieve an authorization token, typically a JWT, that represents the user's identity within the application and defines the resources the user can access, and the actions the user can perform.

 The OAuth 2.0 docs describe the client credentials grant in this way: